DominicEliot/Elementalist/README.md

 From there you can start using the bot.
 To discover the commands it accepts just type `/` in the chat, or open a direct message with the bot.
 A good starter command is `/card-by-name Elementalist`

+Additionally you can use the right click/tap context menu, or include a user mention @Elementalist in any messages you want the bot to parse the text out of for card names.
+Card names are expected to be in a `(Card Name)` or `[Card Name]` format.
+This feature only works if the bot has been joined to the server your message is in.
-Warning: Due to discord's newish limitation on bot's ability to see chat messages this bot cannot see/respond to messages with something like `[[Card Name]]` directly in the message like magic's scryfall bot can.
-This might be added in the future if discord approves my application for viewing message content.
+*Warning: Due to discord's newish limitation on bot's ability to see chat messages this bot cannot see/respond to messages with `[Card Name]` tags in the message unless you tag it or use a right click command.*

 ## Contributing
 Contributions are welcome, from fully coded features, to feature requests, and issues.